michaelfester/docs/docs/reference/basic-columns/basic-columns.md

    {% figure src="/docs/reference/basic-columns/introduction-to-basic-columns/adding-a-basic-column.png" caption="Adding a basic Number column" /%}

    {% callout %}
    The most commonly used types will appear first in the dropdown.
-If you don’t see the type you want, hover over the **Other** folder for more basic column options.
+If you don't see the type you want, hover over the **Other** folder for more basic column options.
    {% /callout %}

 5. Once finished, click **Done** to add the column to the table.

 ## Change column type

-If you’ve already created a column in your table, you can change its type by editing it.
+If you've already created a column in your table, you can change its type by editing it.

 1. In the **Data Editor,** open the table you want to edit.
 2. Click on the dropdown button in the column header and then **Edit**.